hkiyomaru/bicamon/README.md

 I prepared some test programs in the test directory.

-Then, run the test code to fire cells.
+Open new terminal and run the test code to fire cells.

 ```
 $ python post_test.py